William Atherton (soldier): Battle of Frenchtown

 during January 1813.
 He described in his own postwar narrative the methods of fighting used by the enemy forces (retreat and fire on advancing on American forces), which ultimately gave the opposing forces superiority on the battlefield.

 His subsequent experiences being held captive by the Potawatomi, a Native American tribe, followed by internment in Quebec, is taught today at schools in the United States.
 His journal includes his personal observations of many Native American customs.
 When describing his months of captivity, he found the British officers much more savage than their native allies.

 In contrast to John O'Fallon, who less than three months after Frenchtown was at Fort Meigs, as Harrison's acting assistant adjutant general, Atherton was held prisoner until June 1814, when he was released in a prisoner exchange.

-His narrative provides a rare common soldier's perspective of the War of 1812, and as such his account, considered to be a critical source for studying the conflict.
+His narrative provides a rare common soldier's perspective of the War of 1812, and as such his account, is considered to be a critical source for studying the conflict.
 It also gives a gruesome testimony to how adept the opposing forces were at bush fighting.
 Atherton stated: